 Some people wait more than a year to receive their day in court and to be scheduled for a Social Security Disability hearing.
 While two-thirds of appeals are won at the hearing stage of the disability claim process, you need to make sure you do everything you can to help turn the tables in your favor.

 If you are going through the disability appeals process and want to ensure the best chances of winning your appeal, make sure that you take the following advice into consideration when you arrive at the Office of Disability Adjudication and Review.

 Hire a Qualified Disability Lawyer or Advocate

 First and foremost, make sure you have a qualified disability lawyer representing you at the hearing stage of your appeal.
 While the SSA does allow you to represent yourself, it's not in your best interest to do so.

 Statistics show that applicants who have legal representation at a disability hearing are more likely to be awarded benefits than those who do not.
-Your lawyer can help prepare you for your hearing and will ensure that your case is presented properly before the Administrative Law Judge.
+Your disability lawyer can help prepare you for your hearing and will ensure that your case is presented properly before the Administrative Law Judge.